Choose a start date

 This introduction to Digital Filmmaking short course, run by experienced industry professionals, provides an opportunity to learn about digital filmmaking by taking part in the making of a short film.
-Students are introduced to rapidly developing digital formats, and the course takes them through the pre-production, production and post-production processes of making a short film.
-Students shoot on a professional digital camera and edit using Adobe Premiere film-editing software.

 Dynamic and stimulating, City’s Digital Filmmaking short course is led by industry practitioners.